 Add FAQs

-One of the best ways to make a blog longer and insert the required keywords is to add a frequently asked question (FAQ) section at the bottom.
+One of the best ways to make a blog longer and insert the required keywords is to add a Frequently Asked Questions (FAQ) section at the bottom.
 You can answer any additional questions readers might have, that you couldn’t cover in the article.

 Use a tool like Writesonic’s Answer The People to look for the most asked questions related to your keyword.